bdamon/MuscleDTI_Toolbox/Help/Help for fiber_track.md

 * <i>md_all</i>: the pointwise mean diffusivities along each tract

+## 5. Other Functions in the MuscleDTI_Toolbox

-OTHER FUNCTIONS IN THE MUSCLE DTI FIBER-TRACKING TOOLBOX For help defining the mask, see <a href="matlab: help define_muscle">define_muscle</a>.
+ For help defining the mask, see <a href="matlab: help define_muscle">define_muscle</a>.

  For help defining the ROI, see <a href="matlab: help define_roi">define_roi</a>.

  For help smoothing fiber tracts, see <a href="matlab: help fiber_smoother">fiber_smoother</a>.

  For help quantifying fiber tracts, see <a href="matlab: help fiber_quantifier">fiber_quantifier</a>.

  For help selecting fiber tracts following quantification, see <a href="matlab: help fiber_selector">fiber_selector</a>.

  For help visualizing the data, see <a href="matlab: help fiber_visualizer">fiber_visualizer</a>.

-VERSION INFORMATION
- v.
-0.1

-ACKNOWLEDGEMENTS
+## 6. Acknowledgements

  People: Zhaohua Ding, Adam Anderson, Amanda Buck, Anneriet Heemskerk, and Justin Montenegro

  Grant support: NIH/NIAMS R01 AR050101, NIH/NIAMS R01 AR073831